theuzomavictor/INTRO-TO-GitHub/IntroductionToGithub.md

 The **GitHub CLI** is a terminal interface.
 Using the GitHub CLI, you can interact with your code and perform actions related to pull requests, issues, and other GitHub tasks directly in your terminal.

 ## Conclusion
-Learning to use Git and GitHub can be overwhelming, but it is a very rewarding skill.
+Learning to use Git and GitHub can be overwhelming.
+It is, however, a very rewarding skill.
 This article's goal is to make GitHub and the Git concept more clear to you.
 Now, it is time to explore these things yourself.
 All the best!